How we test sound bars

 Real-world sound testing

 But this being a Which? test, we don't stop there.
 We listen to every model from different distances and angles.
 This checks for any issues that may arise if you’re not sitting directly in front of the sound bar, such as when watching a film with a group of friends who are sitting around the TV.
-We've found that even some of the better models don't sound quite as good when you are sitting at an angle, and this could be worth noting, depending on your living room set-up.
+This often comes up as a flaw in even some of our high-scoring models.

 We give every product individual ratings, such as those for sound quality at different angles and distances, and at louder volumes.
 These are given alongside overall sound quality ratings and individual scores for music, movies, TV and Dolby Atmos (the latest type of surround sound technology).
 See how each compares to other models over at our expert sound bar reviews.

 Once we have all our test results in, we evaluate the data to determine the total test score for each sound bar.
 Our audio tests were updated in June 2018 and all scores on models reviewed after that date are made up of the following criteria:

-Those models that score 75% or more are awarded Best Buy status.
+Those models that score 70% or more are awarded Best Buy status.
 Prior to June 2018, models had to score 75% to obtain Best Buy status.

 How we choose products for testing

-Dedicated researchers carefully select the products Which? tests, scouring the market for the latest releases and the most innovative products.
-Our researchers aim to cover a very high percentage of the market in any one product area.
+Dedicated researchers carefully select the products Which? tests, scouring the market for the latest releases.
 And, while we do test some premium products, we avoid testing those products that you would need a second mortgage to afford.
 We take the following criteria into account when choosing soundbars:

 - Popularity - we test soundbars that are the biggest sellers